Hierarchy in an agile team

 DoR defines when a particular Backlog element can be included in a Sprint, meaning whether it is prepared in such a way as to ascertain its understanding, implementation and delivery – the tester’s knowledge in this matter is vital and necessary.

 At this stage, a tester should especially take care that each Backlog element is understandable and testable.
-The tester’s knowledge and expertise help to ensure that this point is fulfilled for every single Backlog element while mastering the product Backlog.
+The tester’s knowledge and expertise help to ensure that this point is fulfilled for every single Backlog element while mastering the Product Backlog.

 The Definition of Done (DoD) defines whether the development process for a particular element is finished and whether the functionality is completed.
 It is important to ascertain that this document contains a point about test coverage to confirm that every functionality works.
 However, in my view the type of test should not be specified, to avoid a situation in which some Backlog elements were not finished due to the lack of the possibility of running specific types of tests.
 It results from the fact that the Definition of Done pertains to every created element, but the kind of test and how detailed they are can differ, depending on multiple factors.

-Thanks to understanding the rules which define the functioning of Scrum Teams and the fact that their members, regardless of roles and competences, can have a real impact on the value and quality of the product, we gain a new perspective of the tester’s role in the delivery process.
+Thanks to understanding the rules which define the functioning of Scrum Teams and the fact that their members, regardless of roles and competences, can have a real impact on the value and quality of the product, we gain a new perspective of the agile tester’s role in the delivery process.

-In the text – which hopefully is only the first out of many related to the tester’s role in Scrum – I was trying to show how important the tester’s input is – and not only at the stage of running tests after implementation.
+In the text – which hopefully is only the first out of many related to the agile tester’s role – I was trying to show how important the tester’s input is – and not only at the stage of running tests after implementation.
 Looking at it from a wider perspective, we can see that searching for bugs in functionalities is not the tester’s sole task.

-The tester also contributes to the proper planning of the whole team’s work, so that it is possible to deliver the best possible value altogether.
+The agile tester also contributes to the proper planning of the whole team’s work, so that it is possible to deliver the best possible value altogether.
 I hope that many junior testers, who are looking for an answer as to how to improve both their work and the work of the Development Team, will find this article useful.